-- financial assets that are not credit-impaired at the reporting date: as the present value of all cash shortfalls, i.e. the difference between the cash flows due to the entity in accordance with the contract and the cash flows that the Bank expects to receive over the shorter of 12 months or the period to maturity; - financial assets that are credit-impaired at the reporting date: as the difference between the gross carrying amount and the present value of estimated future cash flows; - undrawn loan commitments: as the present value of the difference between the contractual cash flows that are due to the Bank if the commitment is drawn down and the cash flows that the bank expects to receive over the shorter of 12 months or the period to maturity; and - financial guarantee contracts: the expected payments to reimburse the holder less any amounts that the Bank expects to recover over the shorter of 12 months or the period to maturity.
+- Financial assets that are not credit-impaired at the reporting date: as the present value of all cash shortfalls, i.e. the difference between the cash flows due to the entity in accordance with the contract and the cash flows that the Bank expects to receive over the shorter of 12 months or the period to maturity; - Debt investment securities which have credit risk rating equivalent to the globally understood definition of "investment grade" are considered to have low credit risk and are measured at 12 month ECL.
+The Bank does not apply the low credit risk exemption to any other financial instrument; - Financial assets that are credit-impaired at the reporting date: as the difference between the gross carrying amount and the present value of all estimated future cash flows; - Undrawn loan commitments: as the present value of the difference between the contractual cash flows that are due to the Bank if the commitment is drawn down and the cash flows that the Bank expects to receive over the shorter of 12 months or the period to maturity; and - Financial guarantee contracts: the expected payments to reimburse the holder less any amounts that the Bank expects to recover over the shorter of 12 months or the period to maturity.

-Cash flows are discounted to their present value using their original effective interest rate (EIR) or an approximation thereof.
+Cash flows are discounted to their present value using their original effective interest rate ("EIR") or an approximation thereof.